 in technical cooperation with foreign governments and has also been a valuable resource to many companies in carrying out risk assessment and due diligence on labor rights in their supply chains.
 (Learn More...)

 Trade Agreement & Program Reports

 ILAB prepares for Congress three reports for every country with which the United States intends to establish a free trade agreement: a U.S. employment impact report, a report on the labor rights situation in our proposed partner country, and a report on laws governing exploitative child labor in the partner.

 The Andean Trade Preference Act (ATPA)

-The Andean Trade Preference Act (ATPA) was enacted in 1991 to combat drug production and trafficking in the Andean countries: Bolivia, Colombia, Ecuador and Peru.
+ILAB submits an annual report to Congress based on a continuing review and analysis of the impact of the implementation of the Andean Trade Preference Act on U.S. labor.
+The law was enacted in 1991 to combat drug production and trafficking in the Andean countries: Bolivia, Colombia, Ecuador and Peru.
 The program offers trade benefits to help these countries develop and strengthen legitimate industries.
-ATPA was expanded under the Trade Act of 2002 by the Andean Trade Promotion and Drug Eradication Act.
-Section 207 of the ATPA requires the Secretary of Labor, in consultation with other appropriate federal agencies, to undertake a continuing review and analysis of the impact of the implementation of the ATPA on U.S. labor.
-The legislation also directs the Secretary to submit an annual report to the Congress that presents a summary of the results of the review and analysis.
-The United States – Peru Trade Promotion Agreement (PTPA) entered into force on February 1, 2009.
-The PTPA made permanent some benefits similar to the ones that Peru received under the ATPA and further liberalized trade with the United States in other areas.
-Because the PTPA did not entirely supplant the ATPA, Peru remained a designated beneficiary country of the ATPA until December 31, 2010.
-As a result, the 18th annual report is the last report in this series that includes Peru.
+It was expanded under the Trade Act of 2002 by the Andean Trade Promotion and Drug Eradication Act.

+The 18th annual report is the last report in this series that includes Peru.
+The United States – Peru Trade Promotion Agreement made permanent some benefits similar to the ones that Peru received under the ATPA and further liberalized trade with the United States in other areas.
+Peru remained a designated beneficiary country of the ATPA until December 31, 2010.